coinbase/cdp-agentkit/typescript/examples/langchain-flippando-chatbot/README.md

 6. **Arbitrage Suggestions**: Flippando is an "app-first, chain second" project, and it's deployed identically on a variety of chains.
 The agent can analyze the game ecosystem on all the chain where it's deployed and make arbitrage suggestions, both for the available NFTs, and for the $FLIPND fungible token price.

 7. **Twitter Integration**: The agent can post basic flips, art creations and art suggestions on Twitter, fostering engagement.

+8. **Farcaster Integration**: The agent can post basic flips, art creations and art suggestions on Farcaster, fostering engagement.

 ## Core Components